en

 Website (Japanese only) | Google Maps

-The Yokiso Villa and garden are the former residence of a rich Nagoya family, the owners of the Matsuzakaya Department Store.
+The Yokiso Villa and garden were the former residence of the wealthy Nagoya family who were the owners of the Matsuzakaya Department Store.
 You can visit both the villa and the garden (English tour guides are available).

-There used to be multiple tea houses on the grounds where family friends would gather to have tea parties.
+There used to be multiple tea houses on the grounds where family and friends would gather for tea parties.
 Unfortunately, most were destroyed and now only one remains.

 At this tea house, regular tea events are held every Sunday.
-Because of the style of the tea house instead of Matcha, they serve normal brewed green tea.
+Due to the style of the tea house, instead of Matcha, they serve traditionally brewed green tea.
 It is an interesting experience in a beautiful setting.

 Youkisou (揚輝荘)